ReySantosJr/Shoot-The-Dominoes/README.md

 # Shoot-The-Dominoes-JMonkeyEngine-

 This program/game was a project for my CMSC 325 class in UMGC.
+**DOWNLOAD the JMonkeyEngine in order to run this program**

 *NOTE: *
-**When you download the JMonkeyEngine and run the scene, make sure to put the textures in the 'assets/Textures/' section of the program.**
+*** When you download the JMonkeyEngine and run the scene, make sure to put the textures in the 'assets/Textures/' section of the program. ***

 -GAME DESCRIPTION & INFORMATION-